Marsh Sandpiper

 Key Features

-- Needle-thin, perfectly straight black bill
+- Extremely fine, needle-like black bill

-- Long, spindly greenish-yellow legs
+- Long, spindly greenish-yellow legs that trail far behind the tail in flight

 When You’ll See Them